Updated on: 2/15/2019

 UPDATE: The driver in this tragic crash has been identified by news outlets as 17-year-old Marcus McKay of Bremerton.

 In a court hearing Monday, McKay told deputies that he was driving 75 mph in a 45 mph zone and had smoked marijuana approximately one hour before the crash occurred.
 He is facing vehicular homicide charges for his role in the collision, which took the lives of three teens.

-ORIGINAL STORY: Kitsap police claim that three teenagers were killed in a high-speed single-vehicle crash on Seabeck – Holly Road NW near Seabeck very early Sunday morning.
+ORIGINAL STORY: Kitsap police claim that three teenagers were killed in a high-speed single-vehicle car accident on Seabeck – Holly Road NW near Seabeck very early Sunday morning.

 According to KOMO News, police received multiple reports from residents reporting a loud crash in the area just after 3 a.m.
 Sunday.
 A passerby called 911 after finding a 1996 Toyota Corolla upside-down in a ditch on the side of the roadway.

 Police arrived at the scene and found the vehicle heavily damaged on its roof in a ditch, and witnesses told reporters that the impact caused two of the teens to be ejected from the vehicle.

 All three passengers – two minor females and one adult male – were pronounced dead at the scene of the collision.
 The deceased were identified as 14-year-old Jenna M. Farley, 16-year-old Kassidy Miranda Clark, and 18-year-old Luther James Wiggins-Stoudermire.